 Location: Passe Toahotu, Tahaa, French Polynesia

 Yesterday we arrived in Tahaa and spent the night in our original anchorage, but unfortunately, we had to move Argo to get better diving locations.
 The students taking PSCT were then tasked with charting a new course to a better mooring position.
 After a good night’s rest and a beautiful sunrise, the PSCT students began moving the boat (with professional supervision, of course) to a better mooring spot.
-Breakfast was cooked by our wonderful chefs Carolyn, Sara, and Taylor.
+Breakfast was cooked by our wonderful chefs, Carolyn, Sara, and Taylor.
 After filling up on eggs, sausage, and potatoes, the open divers headed into the water via a boat entry for their first open water dive!
 Certified divers had free time.
 Many people then worked on Marine Biology homework, did laundry, or caught up on sleep.
 Such activities were interrupted intermittently by a pod of Spinner dolphins jumping and swimming nearby.
 When the open divers returned, we had a wonderful lunch of coconut soup, which consisted of coconut milk, rice noodles, garlic, bamboo shoots, and spices.
 The weather was windy, and the sun was fighting to stay out all day, so soup was a welcomed warm meal.
 After lunch, the certified divers had the opportunity to go on a fun dive.
 Some students saw eels, while many saw the fish we have been studying in Marine Biology.
 Once dives were over, there was more free time for everyone to do work, clean, or hang out on the deck.
 The PSCT students sat with Jim before dinner and learned the basics of celestial navigation, which was incredibly cool and about as complicated as I originally imagined.
 For dinner, we had a plethora of yummy leftovers to choose from that ranged from lentil soup to mac & cheese.
-After cleaning up, we are having a Marine Biology class where we will have our first Fish ID quiz.
+After cleaning up, we have a Marine Biology class where we will have our first Fish ID quiz.

 Special shoutout to Bridgette and Julia.
 Diving isn’t the same without you!!
 Wishing love and relaxation to everyone back home,